ChrisLegg/overtime-app/README.md

 ##UI:
 - x Bootstrap -> formatting
-- Icons from FontAwesome
+- x Icons from Glyphicons
 - x Update the styles for forms

- ##Refactor TODOS:
+## TODOS:
- - x Refactor user association integration test in post_spec
- - Refactor posts/_form for admin user with status
+- Integrate validation for phone attr in User:
+  # No spaces or Dashes
+  # All characters to be a number
+  # Exactly 10 characters